 Writer’s block can afflict any part of novel writing, starting with an inability to come up with an inspiring idea in the first place.

-If you put into practice everything I have said so far about making best use of your writing muse, the chances are that you will never be struck down with writer’s block.
+Have you read my article on making best use of your writing muse?
+Then the chances are that you will never be struck down with writer’s block.

 You will be so excited about getting to work on the next small chunk of your story that finding yourself blocked and being unable to write simply won’t happen.